liferay/liferay-docs/developer/frameworks/articles/01-front-end-development/01-themes/02-understanding-the-page-layout.markdown

 As shown in the diagram above, you can also add [fragments](/discover/portal/-/knowledge_base/7-2/creating-fragments) to a page.
-You can have a page that contains portlets or a content page that contains fragments, but not both.
 Fragments are components---composed of CSS, JavaScript, and HTML---that provide key pieces of functionality for the page (i.e. a carousel or banner). @product@ provides an editor for creating collections of fragments that you can then add to the page.
 These fragments can be edited on the page to suit your vision.

 ## Layout Templates, Page Templates, and Site Templates